bailey27/cppcryptfs/README.md

 cppcryptfs
 ------

+cppcryptfs is based on the design of [gocryptfs](https://github.com/rfjakob/gocryptfs), an encrypted overlay filesystem written in Go.

+cppcryptfs is an implementation of the gocryptfs filesystem in C++ for Windows.

+It uses the the [Dokany](https://github.com/dokan-dev/dokany) driver and library to provide a virtual fileystem in user mode under Windows.

 cppcrypts provides on-the-fly, at-rest and in-the-cloud encryption of files and file names in a virtual filesystem.

 You can use cppcryptfs to create an encrpypted filesystem in a folder.
 The encrypted filesystem is protected with a password that you choose.